 Quality Assurance and Feedback of Complaints

 Gill-Thwaites & Elliott Consultants Ltd strives at all times to provide a high standard of practice and an excellent service to our clients.
 We would encourage clients to give feedback at any time either verbally or in writing, using the online enquiry form.
-Following the completion of one of our services we routinely send an evaluation form to ensure that we are meeting our client’s needs.
-A Managing Director, not involved with the case, will review the forms and implement any required actions.
-This will form part of the auditing process.
 If a client is unhappy and wishes to complain, we would ask that they contact us either by letter or using the online enquiry form.
 Any complaint will be acknowledged within three working days, and will then be investigated fully by either Helen Gill-Thwaites or Karen Elliott.